alphagov/govuk-frontend/docs/component-api.md

 }) }}
 ```
 ## Use of classes to specify variants
-When a component has multiple visual presentations, such default button vs start button, we make use of classes parameter to differentiate between them.
+When a component has multiple visual presentations, such default button vs start button, we make use of classes argument to differentiate between them.

 Default button example:
 ```